RouteKG: A knowledge graph-based framework for route prediction on road networks: Experiments

 \subsubsection{Experimental Settings}

 To comprehensively assess model performance, we design experiments based on the three subproblems as defined in Section~\ref{subsec:pre:problem}: (1) route prediction with unknown goal $\mathcal{F}_1$, (2) route prediction with goal direction only $\mathcal{F}_2$, and (3) route prediction with complete goal information $\mathcal{F}_3$.
 We refer to these three subproblems as \textit{NoGoal}, \textit{GoalD}, and \textit{Goal}.
 They reflect varying degrees of information availability regarding the road user's intended destination, and represent a broad range of real-world application scenarios.
-For instance, a system might not know the user's exact destination due to privacy concerns but could have access to more general information, such as the goal direction.
+For instance, a system might not know the user's exact destination due to privacy concerns, but could have access to more general information, such as the goal direction.

-Most of the baseline models are designed for the \textit{NoGoal} scenario, but two of them (Dikstra and RCM-BC) are for the \textit{Goal} scenario only.
+Most of the baseline models are designed for the \textit{NoGoal} scenario, but two of them (Dijkstra and RCM-BC) are for the \textit{Goal} scenario only.
 Unlike these baselines, RouteKG requires the goal direction information.
 Therefore, specific model implementations are needed to incorporate the available goal information into different models under different scenarios.
 Under the \textit{NoGoal} scenario, the goal direction is unknown, but we can still estimate it based on the observed route.
 Consequently, the estimated goal direction is used in RouteKG under \textit{NoGoal}.
 Under GoalD, the actual goal direction is used instead of the estimated one in RouteKG.
 For other deep learning baseline models (except for RCM-BC), we concatenate the embedding of goal directions with the respective model's inputs.
 Similarly, under the \textit{Goal} scenario, the same concatenation strategy can be used for the baseline models, enriching them with complete goal information.
 In RouteKG, we add the embedding of the goal location directly to the embedding of the last link in the observed route.
+The ConsistentWith relation in the KG is constructed using observed trajectories to compute link co-occurrence.
+This requires access to full observed trajectories $\mathcal{X}^o$ during training, but not at inference time.
+For the \textit{EGoalD} scenario, both training and inference require the observed route prefix $\mathcal{X}^o$ to estimate the goal direction.
+In contrast, under the \textit{GoalD} and \textit{Goal} settings, both training and inference rely only on the last observed link $e^\Gamma$ to predict the future route.
+This makes RouteKG applicable even in cases with limited route history.